eventnetusa/eventnet/src/_vip/65-wellness.md

   #### Event Display Specifications

+  Our team of contracted CDL-A Drivers transport the unit to each event location, configure with tables, chairs, signs and tents as needed.
+Requires 2 hours for setup and 2 hours for tear down.

   * Mobile Health Clinic Showroom
     * Size (closed): 32' L x 8.5' W x 11.5' H
     * Height Clearance: 18'